 U.S. Manufacturing Gauge Expands at Fastest Pace Since 2018

-(Bloomberg) -- A measure of U.S. manufacturing expanded in December at the fastest pace in more than two years, bolstered by a pickup in new orders and the strongest growth in production since 2011.
+(Bloomberg) -- U.S. manufacturing expanded in October at the fastest pace in more than two years, fueled by the strongest orders growth since early 2004 and a pickup in employment.

-A gauge of factory activity unexpectedly increased to 60.7 from 57.5 a month earlier, according to Institute for Supply Management data released Tuesday.
-Readings above 50 indicate expansion and the figure exceeded all estimates in a Bloomberg survey of economists.
+A gauge of factory activity increased to 59.3 from 55.4 a month earlier, according to data from the Institute for Supply Management released on Monday.
+Readings above 50 indicate manufacturing is expanding, and the index exceeded all economists’ estimates in a Bloomberg survey, which had a median projection of 56.

-Sixteen of 18 manufacturing industries reported growth in December, led by apparel, furniture, wood products and fabricated metals.
+Fifteen of the 18 manufacturing industries tracked by the ISM reported growth in October, led by apparel and fabricated metal products.